regio iT builds Smart City dashboard powered by Staex

 German Cities are moving forward towards full digitalization of their city-wide technologies to provide citizens with accessible and transparent dashboards.

 Germany is looking to the future, and model municipalities are becoming pioneers in the field of smart cities: by connecting parking spaces, charging stations for electric vehicles, public transport and much more, these cities want to provide their citizens with intelligent information about the mobility options in their region in the future.
-As the largest municipal IT service provider in North Rhine-Westphalia, regio iT GmbH is currently in the process of bringing together these different urban infrastructures in an easy-to-use mobility dashboard.
+As the largest municipal IT service provider in North Rhine—Westphalia, regio iT GmbH brings together these different urban infrastructures in an easy-to-use mobility dashboard.

 Devices and software used in pilot cities are provided by many different partners.
 Linking these IT components has proven to be a major challenge for conventional IT management solutions in the past.
-Therefore, regio iT has now teamed up with the start-up Staex GmbH: The young company offers a completely new and innovative platform that makes it possible to connect and orchestrate the devices in a highly distributed environment in a very straightforward way - exactly what is needed in a smart city.
 With Staex, all devices in the smart city can communicate seamlessly with each other.
 In addition, the software used by regio iT, the municipality as well as the hardware partners is easy to manage, without the need for a central management service.
 This also means that the pilot cities are scalable for future cooperation between the partners and the administration and that the service for the citizens can be further expanded in the future.

 Furthermore, the dashboard provides the municipality itself and its administration with important information on traffic, breakdowns and other data that are indispensable for sustainable urban planning.